tjsherman05/100-days-python/Day_04/README.md

-# Day 2
+# Day 4
-This project takes the bill total, tip percentage, and number of people to split the bill.
-It then calculates how much each person will have to pay.
+This project is a rock, paper, scissors game.

 ## 🚀 How to Run